AdobeDocs/experience-manager-learn.en/help/spa-react-tutorial/custom-component.md

     }
     ```

-    This method is required when implementing the `ComponentExporter` interface and will expose the resource type which allows the mapping to the Angular component.
+    This method is required when implementing the `ComponentExporter` interface and will expose the resource type which allows the mapping to the React component.

 7. Update the `getMessage()` method to return the value of the `message` property persisted by the author dialog.
 Use the `@ValueMap` annotation is map the JCR value `message` to a Java variable:

     ```java
     import org.apache.commons.lang3.StringUtils;
     ...

     @ValueMapValue
     private String message;